OSU track athlete pushes for inclusion in scientific field work

 “Josh exemplifies the best characteristics of an honors student,” Garbutt said.
 “Not only has he been extremely successful in his scholarship, winning a Goldwater scholarship, but he has also emerged as a leader in a particularly challenging time.
 It was his forthright comments during an Honors town hall that led us to develop a new program of symposiums for honors students this year.
 When I initially met Josh during his freshman year, it was clear by the end of the first semester that he had significant potential.
 Now as he graduates, he has more than met that potential, becoming one of our most successful students."

-Honors College academic advisor Baylee Butler describes Josh as humble and unassuming but said there’s nothing small about the work he’s doing — and
+Honors College academic advisor Baylee Butler describes Josh as humble and unassuming but said there’s nothing small about the work he’s doing — and that’s worth recognizing.

 “I think it’s great that we honor people like Nancy Randolph Davis and other prominent Black figures who have made their mark, but we also have students like Josh who are doing amazing things right now,” she said.
 “Those notable students who came before him paved the way for Josh.
 But he’s now part of their story, too, because his success wouldn’t have been possible without them.”